 5.7.
-Duration.
+Duration (secondary feature) (Figure F.22).
 The ED response duration is the time period between response onset and return to the pre-stimulus tonic level or establishment of a new baseline.
 Generally, ED response duration is highly correlated with amplitude.